What is the Writing Center?

 Do I have to schedule an appointment?

-Nope!
-We welcome walk-ins.
+When in-person tutorials are available, we welcome walk-ins.
 However, sometimes all our tutors will be busy working with other students and are unavailable to immediately assist you.
 Therefore, we recommend that you schedule an appointment.
 This is the best way to fit a tutorial into your busy schedule and be able to see a specific tutor that you prefer.

 How do I schedule an appointment?